gm-spacagna/datasciencemanifesto-copy/index.md

  - **Minimal Viable Products** over prototypes
  - **APIs** over databases
- - **Clever computation** over convenient assumptions
+ - **Clever use of computation** over convenient assumptions
  - **Dashboards** over reports
- - **Scrutinized repeatable hypothesis validation** over conventions and ad verecundiam
+ - **Scrutinized repeatable hypothesis validation** over conventions and ad verecundiams

 That is, while there is value in the items on the right, we value the items on the left more.